fkooman/eds/ZeroTier_EDS_Pilot.md

 1. Obtaining group memberships automatically on login is not done yet, this needs to be automated, currently this must be manually triggered.
 By going to [https://zerotier.tuxed.net/portal/_voot/authorize](https://zerotier.tuxed.net/portal/_voot/authorize).
-2. It is not possible yet to see the networks to which you are invited but you didn't create yourself